What is private finance?

 |4.||Public entities depend on the government and the type of budget they want to work with; surplus or deficit budget. ||With private entities, a surplus budget is preferred because they can’t survive with a deficit budget.|

 |5.||The public collects taxes from private entities.||Private entities pay taxes to the public.|

 |6.||Public entities may have financial difficulties but would not go bankrupt due to the multiple sources of income||Private entities can likely go bankrupt even when they try to increase their sources of income.|

 What are the similarities between public finance and private finance?

 - Both public and private finance involve expenditure, borrowing, and income.

 - Both aspects of finance focus on personal or societal satisfaction.
 The individual as a private entity aims to satisfy himself, but the government uses public finances to meet society’s needs.

-- Sometimes, both private and public stakeholders depend on borrowing to get by in situations where expenses are bigger than income.
+- Sometimes, private and public stakeholders depend on borrowing to get by when expenses are bigger than income.

 - Both public and private organizations and people occasionally adopt sound and flawed financial practices.

 Public finance involves distributing financial resources to achieve public affairs objectives, and private finance refers to a person’s financial activity.
 Both broadly share the same objectives, i.e., the satisfaction of human wants.